 Henry Ford once said that “Coming together is a beginning; keeping together is progress; working together is success.”
 But how true it is when you are working with your significant other?
-What are the pros and cons in that situation?
+What are the pros and cons of that situation?

 Isn’t it great to have your significant other as your co-worker?
 You see each other every day, you are inspired to work hard, and you enjoy daily lunch dates.
 But is it all roses and rainbows?
 How can working together affect your relationship?